Rainforest House

-Renowned as architect Frank Wright’s one of the greatest masterpieces, the Fallingwater House is built as a weekend home for owners Mr. Edgar Kaufmann and his family.
+Renowned architect Frank Wright’s one of the greatest masterpieces, the Fallingwater House is built as a weekend home for owners Mr. Edgar Kaufmann and his family.
 The waterfall had been the family’s retreat for fifteen years and they decided to build their dream home around the waterfall.

 So, they commissioned Wright to design the house as they envisioned it.
 Instead of building the house away from the waterfall, Wright has brilliantly managed to integrate the waterfall with the house, forming an amazing waterfall house like no other.

-On the other hand, the interior is modern with luxury furnishings to provide the maximum comfort of a modern-day house even in a remote region.
+On the other hand, the interior is laden with luxury furnishings to provide the maximum comfort of a modern-day house even in such a remote region.